 It is notable that the M6 has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9, while the M6 was followed by the Canon M6 Mark II.
+Both the M6 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The E-PL8 was replaced by the Olympus E-PL9, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Olympus E-PL8 or vice versa?
 The listing below highlights the relative strengths of the two models.